 All this being said, there are still blatant cases of supervisors or employers discriminating against an employee simply because that employee practices a particular religion.Contact Us to Work With a Knowledgeable Religion Discrimination Lawyer

-If you are being or have been discriminated against because of your religious beliefs, call the New Jersey religion discrimination attorneys at Lenzo & Reis, LLC at 973-845-9922.
-Our religious discrimination attorneys handle discrimination claims in Newark, Jersey City, Morristown and throughout New Jersey.
+If you are being or have been discriminated against because of your religious beliefs, call the New Jersey religion discrimination attorneys at Lenzo & Reis, LLC, in Morristown at (973) 845-9922.
+If you prefer, you may reach us online.
+Our religious discrimination attorneys handle discrimination matters throughout New Jersey.